 Scoping is an early and open process for developing the breadth of issues to be addressed in the EA and for identifying significant concerns related to a proposed action.
 Per the requirements of Intergovernmental Cooperation Act of 1968 (42 U.S.C.
 4231(a)) and EO 12372, Federal, state, and local agencies with jurisdiction that could be affected by the proposed actions were notified during the development of this EA.

-Appendix A contains the list of agencies consulted and all Agency correspondence.
+Appendix A contains the list of agencies consulted during this analysis.
+Copies of correspondence will be included after the 30-day public comment period.

 1.4.2 Government to Government Consultations